LasneF/quobix.com/content/vacuum/faq.md

 It's probably also telling you to **set AllowFileLookup to true in the configuration**.
 What does this mean?

-This is vacuum telling you that it's detected a local file reference in the OpenAPI specification, and that it's not going to resolve it without you **explicitly telling it to**.
+This is vacuum telling you that its detected a local file reference in the OpenAPI specification, and that it's not going to resolve it without you **explicitly telling it to**.

 This is a _safety guard_ to prevent a run-away malicious resolving incident happening.
 If you remember [Log4Shell](https://en.wikipedia.org/wiki/Log4Shell)